ansible/ansible/rst/modules.rst

 * (new in 0.4) Whether the service should start on boot.
 Either 'yes' or 'no'.
   Uses chkconfig or updates-rc.d as appropriate.

+*list*:

+* (new in 0.4) When used with the value 'status', returns the status of the service along with other results.
+This is primarily useful for /usr/bin/ansible, and not meaningful for playbooks.

 *name*:

 * The name of the service.